 The SCCOG MTP analysis primarily focuses on matters related to system improvements.
 These types of projects are defined as those that are intended to improve safety, mobility, increase system productivity or, as a by-product, promote economic growth.
 The emphasis on improvement-type projects, as opposed to maintenance type projects, is related to parallel responsibility of CTDOT.
 Maintenance projects primarily address such needs as repaving, bridge repair or replacement and any other form of reconstruction, in place.
-While the bulk of federal funds available will be for maintenance projects, these type of improvement projects tend to be managed at the state level according to need and funding availability and therefore become the primary emphasis of the state transportation planning process.
+While the bulk of federal funds available will be used for maintenance projects, these type of improvement projects tend to be managed at the state level according to need and funding availability and therefore become the primary emphasis of the state transportation planning process.

 The preparation of a long-range regional transportation plan follows a format set forth in federal regulation.
 Central to this format is the federal requirement for "fiscal constraint" over the multi-year life of the plan.
 The requirement for fiscal constraint compels a general analysis of anticipated revenues to meet the project expenses of projects depicted in the plan.
-Table 4, prepared by CTDOT, presents estimated gross revenue thresholds, by region, over a 25-year period (2019-2045) based on present allocations.
+Table 6, prepared by CTDOT, presents estimated gross revenue thresholds, by region, over a 25-year period (2019-2045) based on present allocations for FHWA (highway) funding.
+Table 7, prepared by CTDOT, presents estimated gross revenue thresholds, by region, over a 25-year period (2019-2045) based on present allocations for FTA (transit) funding.

-As shown in Table 4, the Connecticut Department of Transportation estimates \$2,547,429,137 will be expended in southeastern Connecticut over the next 25 years.
+As shown in Table 6, the Connecticut Department of Transportation estimates \$2,547,429,137 will be expended in southeastern Connecticut over the next 25 years.
 Further, CTDOT estimates that this funding will be made available in the following amounts for the following categories of expenditure: \$688,275,436 for system improvements; \$1,664,487,304 for system maintenance; and \$194,666,396 for projects of major statewide significance.

-The total estimated cost of all highway projects shown in Section 10 for the 4-10 year period is \$531,315,000, while the total estimated cost of all projects in the 11-25 year period is \$155,675,000.
+The total estimated cost of all highway projects shown in the SCCOG MTP Project List for the 4-10 year period is \$531,315,000, while the total estimated cost of all projects in the 11-25 year period is \$155,675,000.
 It should be noted that there are several projects shown in the plan known to be of high, or very high, capital and/or operating cost.
 While these high cost projects collectively represent the expressed desires of the municipalities of the SCCOG and the people of southeastern Connecticut as established through the public participation process, special funding will be needed for these projects beyond the regular finding available through traditional means.
 Statutorily, a State or MPO shall not be required to select any project from the illustrative list of additional projects included in the financial plan.